Is This Survey Broken or Rigged? I Used Cursor to Find Out

 Notice something?
 There are selectors for the "good experience" field, for "satisfaction level," and for the 7-8 score range field.
 But the selector for the 0-6 score range field—hs_mala_experiencia___dispuesto_a_recomendar_el_credito_de_vehiculo_0_a_6—was missing.

-The field was actually working.
-The inputs were receiving clicks, the values were being captured by HubSpot's JavaScript, and the form could technically be submitted.
+Here's the crucial part: the field was actually working.
+The inputs were receiving clicks, the internal state was updating correctly, the values were being captured by HubSpot's JavaScript, and the form could be submitted with valid data.
 But because the CSS selector was omitted, no checkmark appeared when you clicked an option.
-It looked broken, even though it wasn't.
+The functional state was correct, but the visual state was not reflecting it.
+From a user's perspective, the clicks appeared to do nothing.

 A Bug, Not a Conspiracy